How can I treat chickenpox at home?

 How can I prevent chickenpox?

-Chickenpox vaccine – the chickenpox vaccine (insert embedded link) is the most effective way to prevent a chickenpox infection.
+Chickenpox vaccine – the chickenpox vaccine is the most effective way to prevent a chickenpox infection.
 The chickenpox vaccine exposes your immune system to a little bit of the chickenpox virus, so it can produce antibodies to make you immune to the virus without having to get ill first.
 The chickenpox vaccine is not currently available routinely from the NHS, but you can get it with Superdrug Health Clinics.